 We also provide visitors a wealth of information on our website regarding family law matters.
 You can read articles about family law, view informational videos, listen to our podcast or download our mobile application.

-Contact a Family Law Attorney Today in Missouri, Illinois, Kansas and Oklahoma in St. Louis, Kansas City, Columbia, Springfield, Tulsa and Beyond
+Contact a Family Law Attorney Today in Missouri, Illinois, Kansas, Oklahoma and Nebraska in St. Louis, Chicago, Kansas City, Columbia, Springfield, Tulsa, Oklahoma City, Omaha, Lincoln and Beyond

 If you are going through a family law matter that involves children, the attorneys at Stange Law Firm, PC will be honored to represent you in your case.
 You can contact us online or by calling at 855-805-0595.